spiffe/spiffe/CONTRIBUTING.md

 1. Update the docs, if necessary
 1. Ensure your branch is based on the latest commit in `master`
 1. Ensure all tests pass (see project docs for more information)
+2. Make sure your commit messages contain a `Signed-off-by:` line (see `git-commit --signoff`) to certify the DCO
 1. Open a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
   against the upstream `master` branch